-Roane Alliance President Wade Creswell has been pushing for needed change in Roane county.
+Roane Alliance has been advocating for needed change in Roane county.
 The collective vision for the local youth is one that provides quality education for high school students looking to go to college or trade school—opportunities that, in turn, build a strong workforce and economy.

-As part of a new effort to combat the alarming number of opioid-related crimes and deaths in Roane, he and supporters are proposing a K14 education system that includes the development of a new school academy.
-Designsensory is proud to join in the initiative and created an emotional video, which serves as a pledge to Roane community members to support the effort and usher in a brighter future for their children.
+As part of a new effort to combat the alarming number of opioid-related crimes and deaths in Roane, supporters proposed a K14 education system that includes the development of a new school academy.
+Designsensory was proud to join in the initiative earlier this year and created an emotional video, which serves as a pledge to Roane community members to support the effort and usher in a brighter future for their children.

 So, what is a K14 education, and what exactly is going on in Roane to spur this substantial shift?